trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

 -----------------------------
 **Goal getting started with Catalyst**

-As you've already seen in :ref:`mobile-getting-started` ``forge.logging.log`` prints output to console/terminal.
+As you've already seen in :ref:`mobile-getting-started` ``forge.logging.info`` prints output to console/terminal.
 You can also use our remote debugging tool, Catalyst, which provides some helpful tools for troubleshooting and examining the app at runtime.

+If you're working with Chrome, you can just use the Chrome Developer tools by right-clicking on the popup: see the next section.

 For a screencast on Catalyst, and help on how to get started see `Screencast: Trigger.io Catalyst in action <http://trigger.io/cross-platform-application-development-blog/2012/05/04/screencast-trigger-io-catalyst-in-action-2/>`_.